How much will it cost to see Cindy? What are the fees?

 The road up can be a little narrow at times depending upon traffic, but once there you have guaranteed parking, loads of space to turn and plenty of signage.

 The clinic consists of a reception/waiting room, a consult room and a bathroom.
 VOC free paints and untreated macrocarpa paneling have been used for wall linings and cork/wool/double-glazing is used for acoustic absorption.
 The clinic is fragrance free (staff wear no perfumed products), but an essential oil diffuser may be used.
 Bike and dog friendly environment - if you can hear a couple of yapping small dogs behind a fence somewhere, you are in the right place.

 Filtered water and Pomeroys' organic Lemon & Ginger tea are available in the waiting room.
 Reverse Osmosis filtered water available by request.

 For those requiring wheelchair assistance, please let us know in advance so Neil will be available to act as orderly.

-Although all devices in the clinic are Cat6 wired, due to ambient WIFI, the clinic is not suitable for patients with significant EMF/EMR sensitivities.
+Although all devices in the clinic are Cat6 wired, due to ambient WIFI, the clinic is not suitable for clients with significant EMF/EMR sensitivities.
 The clinic perimeter is monitored by CCTV.

-Medlab results arrive electronically to the clinic and are then reviewed and released to the portal for patients.
-Dr Cindy de Villiers will call in the event that a Lab Result requires immediate attention, otherwise the results will be discussed at the next scheduled consult.
+Medlab results arrive electronically to the clinic and are then reviewed and released to the portal for clients.
+Cindy will call in the event that a Lab Result requires immediate attention, otherwise the results will be discussed at the next scheduled consult.

-Please note sometimes the results published in the portal are colour-coded Amber or Red, but are OK for an individual patient's circumstances e.g. a red Cortisol result may occur with a patient using Prednisone and is considered normal under those circumstances.
+Please note sometimes the results published in the portal are colour-coded Amber or Red, but are OK for an individual client's circumstances e.g. a red Cortisol result may occur with a client using Prednisone and is considered normal under those circumstances.

-Please also note Dr Cindy de Villiers is not able to call clients at their request outside of scheduled consults to discuss results i.e.
+Please also note Cindy is not able to call clients at their request outside of scheduled consults to discuss results i.e.

 it's not viable to play telephone tag